TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 What Happened Instead

 The Insurance Marketing Coalition challenged the rule in the Eleventh Circuit Court of Appeals.
-On January 24, 2025 — three days before the effective date — the FCC issued a formal 12-month delay.
-The court subsequently ruled that the FCC had exceeded its authority by redefining "prior express written consent" under the TCPA.
-The one-to-one consent rule was vacated.
+On January 24, 2025 — three days before the effective date — the FCC issued a formal 12-month stay.
+That same month, the Eleventh Circuit vacated the rule entirely, finding the FCC had "impermissibly exceeded its statutory authority" by redefining "prior express consent" beyond what Congress intended.
+The court held that under common law principles, a consumer can grant consent to multiple entities at once, as long as the consent is clear and unmistakable.
+The one-to-one consent rule never took effect.

 What This Means for Lead Buyers in 2026

 The 1:1 consent rule is dead — for now.
-The old standard applies: a consumer can grant written consent that covers multiple sellers, as long as the consent language clearly discloses who may contact them.
-However, there are important caveats:
+The old standard applies: a consumer can grant written consent covering multiple sellers, as long as the disclosure clearly identifies who may contact them.
+Important caveats:

 1. Carrier requirements still exist.
-T-Mobile, AT&T, and Verizon still require one-to-one opt-in for SMS traffic on their networks.
-Even though the FCC rule was vacated, the carriers enforce their own policies, and violating them gets your messages blocked.
+T-Mobile, AT&T, and Verizon still require one-to-one opt-in for SMS traffic.
+The carriers enforce their own policies regardless of the FCC ruling.

 2. State laws may be stricter.
-Several states have adopted or are considering their own consent requirements that go beyond federal TCPA.
+Several states have adopted or are considering their own consent requirements beyond federal TCPA.

 3. The FCC could try again.
-A new administration or FCC composition could revive the rule under a different legal theory.
+A new administration could revive the rule under a different legal theory.

 4. Best practice is still 1:1.
-Even without the legal mandate, leads with clear single-seller consent are worth more, convert better, and carry less litigation risk.
+Leads with single-seller consent convert better and carry less litigation risk.

 While the 1:1 consent rule was vacated, the FCC's consent revocation rules largely went into effect on April 11, 2025.
 These rules directly impact how lead buyers handle opt-outs.